ai2cm/fv3gfs-fortran/README.md

 If you are using a version of docker that supports it, you can enable buildkit by setting `DOCKER_BUILDKIT=1` as an environment variable.
 This can be useful when building docker targets in this repo, because it will avoid building mulit-stage targets that are not required for the final image.

-# Nix

-FV3 can also be installed using the [nix](https://nixos.org/) package manager.
-This package manager is available on Mac and Linux, and provides a light weight means to distribute isolated software environments.

-## Installation

-To begin, install nix following [these instructions](https://nixos.org/download.html).

-(optional) We host binaries using a tool called cachix, and this will greatly speed up any builds.
-To use our binaries, [install cachix](https://github.com/cachix/cachix#installation) and then run

-    cachix use vulcanclimatemodeling

-Finally, you can build the model like this

-    nix-build -A fv3

-Without using the cachix cache, FV3 and all its dependencies will need to build from source (~20 minutes).
-This only happens once per machine, but it is slow.

-## Running simple tests

-Now you can enter a shell with fv3 and all its dependencies installed by running

-    nix-shell tests.nix

-This will download all the dependencies from the internet, building any uncached packages from scratch.

-Then, you can run a simple test by running

-    tox

-## Developing

-To develop the model, you can use the environment specified in `shell.nix` by running

-    nix-shell

-Then copy the nix build configuration file to the magic location harcoded in the FV3 makefiles:

-    cp -f nix/fv3/configure.fv3 FV3/conf/

-And build the model

-    cd FV3
-    make